-DTS is pleased to offer a Doctor of Ministry (DMin) degree in Ministry Leadership with an emphasis for Multicultural Ministry.
+DTS is pleased to offer a Doctor of Ministry (DMin) degree in Ministry Leadership with an emphasis for Multicultural Ministry at our Houston campus.

 This program is formatted as a modified cohort in which the same group of students will go through a select portion of the program together.
 This program will use procedure similar to the Harvard Business School case study approach.

 Multicultural ministry is a broad idea that can be described as any local church or non-profit ministry that serves one or more of the following people groups: refugee, immigrant, one-point-five generation, second generation and/or Third Culture populations.

 "Multicultural" is not necessarily about ethnicity; it can be mono-ethnic or multiethnic in form.
 For example, while the Chinese church in America is mono-ethnic, it is often made up of multiple languages (Mandarin, Cantonese, English etc…).
 As language embodies a culture, the Chinese church in America is actually multicultural, even though it is not multiethnic.

 In addition, growing numbers of English speakers from one-point-five and second-generation immigrant groups, as well as Third Culture populations, are regular attendees or members in ethnic and multiethnic churches.